-Medical Centers Receive Annual Safety Grades for Fall 2021
+Medical Centers Receive Annual Safety Grades for Spring 2022

-MidMichigan Health’s Medical Centers recently received annual safety grades for fall 2021 from The Leapfrog Group, an independent national watchdog organization committed to health care quality and safety.
-The Leapfrog Hospital Safety Grade assigns an “A,” “B,” “C,” “D,” or “F” letter grade to general hospitals across the country based on over thirty national performance measures reflecting errors, injuries, accidents and infections, as well as systems hospitals have in place to prevent harm.
+MyMichigan Health’s Medical Centers recently received annual safety grades for spring 2022 from The Leapfrog Group, an independent national watchdog organization committed to health care quality and safety.
+The Leapfrog Group assigns an “A,” “B,” “C,” “D,” or “F” grade to general hospitals across the country based on over thirty national performance measures reflecting errors, accidents, injuries and infections, as well as systems hospitals have in place to prevent harm.

-For the fall 2021 Leapfrog Hospital Safety Grade, MidMichigan Medical Center in Midland earned a fourth consecutive ‘A’ grade; MidMichigan Medical Center – Gratiot its fifth ‘B’ in a row, and the Medical Center in West Branch a second ‘B’ ‘in a row.
-MidMichigan Medical Center – Alpena received a ‘C’ grade.
-MidMichigan Medical Centers in Clare and Gladwin are not graded as they do not meet volume thresholds for scoring or are critical access hospitals.
+For the spring 2022 Leapfrog Hospital Safety Grade, MyMichigan Medical Center Midland earned a fifth consecutive ‘A’ grade; MyMichigan Medical Centers in Alma and West Branch went up to an ‘A,’ and MyMichigan Medical Centers in Alpena and Sault Ste.
+Marie received a ‘C’ grade.
+MyMichigan Medical Centers in Clare and Gladwin are not graded as they do not meet volume thresholds for scoring or are critical access hospitals, however MyMichigan Medical Center Gladwin earned 2022 Leapfrog Top Hospital Award for excellence in quality and safety.

-With quality and patient experience an ongoing focus at MidMichigan Health, all areas of care are reviewed daily for opportunities for improvement.
-According to the Leapfrog safety survey, since the spring 2021 grading period, several areas of progress has been made across MidMichigan Health Medical Centers.
-These include improvements in c-difficile, including testing protocol revisions, case reviews, antibiotic use and duration.
-Improvements continue to also be made in patient experience scores, hand hygiene and falls.
+With quality and patient experience an ongoing focus at MyMichigan Health, all areas of care are monitored and reviewed daily for opportunities for improvement.
+According to the Leapfrog safety survey, since the spring 2022 grading period, several areas of progress has been made across MyMichigan Health Medical Centers.
+These include improvements include computerized physician order entry, bar code medication administration, ICU physician staffing, nursing workforce, CLABSI, CAUTI, MRSA and hand hygiene.
+Improvements continue to be made in patient experience scores, falls, c-difficile and patient safety indicators.

 The Leapfrog Hospital Safety Grade is the only hospital ratings program based exclusively on hospital prevention of medical errors and harms to patients.
 The grading system is peer-reviewed, fully transparent and free to the public.
 Grades are updated twice annually, in the fall and spring.